-This shows that although it might be useful to observe, for example, that a given function f that maps images to real values is invariant to stimulus rotation, one should keep in mind that in a generic point, there is a large number of other transformations to which the function is equally invariant but would lack an easy interpretation.
-The strict concept of invariance is thus not useful for our analysis, since in the extrema we have no invariances at all, while in a general point, they are the typical case and the only interesting direction is the one of maximal change, as indicated by the gradient.
-In the extremum x^+ , however, since the output changes in all directions, we can relax the definition of invariance and look for the transformation to which the function changes as little as possible, as indicated by the direction with the smallest absolute value of the second derivative (see Figure 4).
-(In a noncritical point, this weak definition of invariance still does not help.
-If the quadratic form that represents the second derivative has positive as well as negative eigenvalues, there is still an N - 3-dimensional surface where the second derivative is zero.)
+This shows that although it might be useful to observe for example that a given function f that maps images to real values is invariant to stimulus rotation, one should keep in mind that in a generic point there are a large number of other transformations to which the function is equally invariant but that would lack an easy interpretation.
+The strict concept of invariance is thus not useful for our analysis, since in the extrema we have no invariances at all, while in a general point they are the typical case and the only interesting direction is the one of maximal change, as indicated by the gradient.
+In the extremum \mathbf{x}^+ , however, since the output changes in all directions, we can relax the definition of invariance and look for the transformation to which the function changes as little as possible, as indicated by the direction with the smallest absolute value of the second derivative (Figure 4).
+(In a non-critical point this weak definition of invariance still does not help: If the quadratic form that represents the second derivative has positive as well as negative eigenvalues, there is still a N-3 dimensional surface where the second derivative is zero.)